dib-lab/dammit/doc/about.md

 -   Uniref90
 -   User-supplied protein databases

 The last one is important, and sometimes ignored.
+Dammit uses an approach similar to Conditional Reciprocal Best Blast to map to user-supplied protein databases (details below).

-To see more about these databases, see the [About Databases](database-about.md) section.
+To see more about the included databases, see the [About Databases](database-about.md) section.
-**Details below on mapping to user-supplied protein databases.**

-## Software Used
+## External Software Used

+The specific set of software and databases used can be modified by specifying different [pipelines](pipelines.md).
-For now, the software run is:
+The full set of software than can be run is:

 -   TransDecoder
 -   BUSCO